AlexanderBondarev/Molecular-Orbitals-Tracer/README.md

 # Molecular-Orbitals-Tracer
-The Software for tracing molecular orbitals.
+This software is a computational method for tracing molecular orbitals.